 Dallas and Jane participated in USC’s Faculty-in-Residence program during the 1981 & 1982 school years.
 They resided in an apartment building near campus that housed USC Honors Students and engaged in activities ranging from cultural outings to discussion groups to Dallas’s “Willard Waffles” on Saturday mornings.
 Dallas has been serving waffles in this picture.

 Dallas directed the School of Philosophy from 1982 to 1985.
 Here, he stands at USC’s Mudd Hall of Philosophy.
 (Photo by Irene Fertik)

 Dallas’s first Christian book was published in 1984.
 As his career of writing and speaking expanded, publicity photos were required.
 He called this one “the happy philosopher.”

 Dallas began teaching week-long courses in Masters and MDiv programs at other schools around the country (and Canada) in the 1990s.
 He became and annual part of the Fuller DMin program and worked closely with Gary W. Moon to develop the Renovare institute for Spiritual Formation.
 He is pictured here with Jan Johnson and Keith Matthews who taught with him for Fuller and Renovare.

-Dallas & Jane became grandparents on July 17, 1998.
+Dallas and Jane became grandparents in July of 1998.
 Their granddaughter was born while Dallas was on a plane headed for the C.S.
 Lewis Oxbridge conference in the U.K. He said that getting on that plane was one of the hardest things he’d ever done.
 Dallas returned from the trip with a Paddington Bear for 2-week-old Larissa.

 Commencement is always one of the highlights of the school year.
 Dallas is pictured here with two members of the graduating class of 2005.